 4. Guru – General freelancer marketplace

-Guru freelancing platform is designed to serve companies to find and hire professional freelancers from across the world.
-It is a flexible and cost-effective platform and lets people hire freelancers in diverse categories of work.
+Guru’s freelancing platform is designed to serve companies to find and hire professional freelancers from across the world.
+Additionally, it is a flexible and cost-effective platform and lets people hire freelancers in diverse categories of work.

 Guru has over 3 million verified freelancers that help to find authentic work.
-It is also one of the best freelancing sites for beginners as it is flexible in issuing payments.
+It is also one of the best freelance websites for beginners as it is flexible in issuing payments.